open-telemetry/opentelemetry-dotnet-instrumentation/docs/config.md

     configure the `OTEL_*` settings.

     ⚠️ Only settings starting with `OTEL_` can be set using `App.config` or `Web.config`.
-    Additionally, the following settings are not supported:
+    However, the following settings are not supported:

     - `OTEL_DOTNET_AUTO_HOME`
     - `OTEL_DOTNET_AUTO_EXCLUDE_PROCESSES`